-The FCA-GC does not seem to put enough emphasis on the implementation of activities to make investors and consumers aware of the risks associated with the purchase of tokens.
-Several factors make the purchase of tokens particularly risky, including the high probability of scams, the lack of effective devices to protect tokenholders, the larger asymmetries of information between founders and tokenholders, and the high risk of irrational behaviour that seem to exist in the crypto market.
-For this reason, I believe that the regulator should spend more resources in educating and warning retail investors and consumers about the risks associated with the purchase of tokens.
-For that purpose, initiatives like the Howey Coin conducted by the U.S. Securities and Exchange Commission, and the active use of social media with information and warnings to investors, could be a first step to achieve this goal.
+The CP-ICO does not seem to put enough emphasis on the implementation of activities to make investors and consumers aware of the risks associated with the purchase of tokens.
+Several factors make the purchase of tokens particularly risky, including the high probability of scams, the lack of effective devices to protect tokenholders (especially non-security tokenholders), the larger asymmetries of information between promoters and tokenholders, and the high risk of irrational behavior that seem to exist in the crypto market.
+For this reason, the regulator should spend more resources in educating and warning retail investors and consumers about the risks associated with the purchase of tokens.
+For that purpose, initiatives like the Howey Coin conducted by the U.S. Securities and Exchange Commission, as well as an active use of social media with information and warnings to investors, could be a first step to achieve this goal.